dankelley/dek_blog/README.md

 difficult to maintain, owing to difficulties with installing Ruby gems on a macOS machine.

-# Work in progress

-I cannot figure out how to alter the layout.
-I've messed with a lot of css things but cannot even find where to put a `style.css` file.
-Or is it to be a `style.scss` file?
-The web is not a lot of help because I see multiple places and so I suspect jekyll has changed.
-I cannot test locally because I cannot install the jekyll gem (it wants more permissions but it fails even if I use `sudo`).
-I tried running things in `docker` but copying the code on the github action doesn't help because it seems to assume linux directory setup.

-You'd think github would have at least a page stating the required directory structure, but no such luck.

 # How transferral is done

 Do this by e.g.